-- 1 Go to the cd /opt/novell/zenworks/bin directory. - 2 Execute the novell-zenworks-ioa-uninstall script.
+- 1 Go to the directory. - 2 Execute the novell-zenworks-ioa-uninstall script.

-- To remove the Inventory-Only module from ZENworks Control Center (ZCC), go to ZCC and manually delete the object. - You cannot upgrade the 11.3 and earlier versions of Linux Inventory-Only Agent (IOA) devices to 2020.
+NOTE: •To remove the Inventory-Only module from ZENworks Control Center (ZCC), go to ZCC and manually delete the object.

+You cannot upgrade the 11.3 and earlier versions of Linux Inventory-Only Agent (IOA) devices to 2020.
 Therefore you need to first uninstall the existing zenumia agents, and then make a fresh install of the 2020 agents.